Last updated: May 28, 2023

 1. Manly Dam

-Manly Dam is now a heritage listed, decommissioned dam, and forms part of the Manly Dam Reserve, a large recreational area with various activities to do around the lake, such as hiking, mountain biking, swimming, water skiing and picnicking.
+Manly Dam is now a heritage-listed, decommissioned dam.
+It forms part of the Manly Dam Reserve, a large recreational area with various activities to do around the lake, such as hiking, mountain biking, swimming, water skiing and picnicking.

 |More info:||Manly Dam Reserve|